ebezault/gobo-vscode/doc/compile_and_run_in_debug_console.md

 }
 ```

-When running this launch configuration, the Eiffel class in the currently selected *Editor* panel will be compiled in the *Output* panel, and then executed in the *Debug Console* panel.
+This configuration compiles the Eiffel class currently open in the *Editor* and runs it in the *Debug Console* panel.

 ![Compile & Run Current Eiffel File](../images/compile_and_run_in_debugger.gif)

 ### Compilation Options

-Compilation options can be specified using `compilationOptions`.
+Use `compilationOptions` to pass flags to the compiler.
 For example:

 ```json
 "compilationOptions": ["--finalize"]
 ```

-can be used to compile an optimized executable, ready for release.
-The
+compiles an optimized executable for release.
-complete list of compilation options can be found in the *Gobo Eiffel Compiler* documentation [here](https://www.gobosoft.com/eiffel/gobo/tool/gec/doc/usage.html).
+See the full list of options in the [Gobo Eiffel Compiler documentation](https://www.gobosoft.com/eiffel/gobo/tool/gec/doc/usage.html).

 ### Build Directory

-By default, the compiled executable file as well as intermediary file will be generated in the folder containing the Eiffel file.
-The executable file will be named after the Eiffel class, e.g. `hello_world.exe` on Windows and `hello_world` on Linux and MacOS if the name of the Eiffel class is `HELLO_WORLD`.
-Intermediate files will be found in a subfolder `.gobo`.
-These compilation artifacts can generated in another folder of your choice by telling the *Gobo Eiffel Compiler* to run in this folder:
+By default, executables and intermediate files are generated in the same folder as the Eiffel file.
+The executable name matches the Eiffel class name, e.g.:

+* `HELLO_WORLD` → `hello_world.exe` on Windows
+* `HELLO_WORLD` → `hello_world` on Linux/macOS

+Intermediate files go into a `.gobo` subfolder.
+To change the output location:

 ```json
 "buildDir": "path/to/my/build/folder"
 ```

-Note that this pathname can contain environment variables of the form `$VAR` or `${VAR}`.
+Supports environment variables of the form `$VAR` or `${VAR}`.

 ### Arguments

-When running the compiled executable, it is possible to pass command-line arguments:
+Pass command-line arguments to the compiled executable:

 ```json
 "args": ["arg1", "arg2"]